gdmarmerola/gdmarmerola.github.io/_posts/2018-09-11-probability-calibration.md

 Now, we're ready to fit the model.
 The `leaves_encoded` variable contains a very powerful feature transformation of the data, learned by the GBM model.
 For more info about this kind of transformation, refer to the [Facebook paper](http://quinonero.net/Publications/predicting-clicks-facebook.pdf) I cited in the beginning of the post.

 We configure the logistic regression so it has strong regularization (as the leaf encoding is high-dimensional) and no intercept.
-We also use `sag` solver to speed things up.
+We also use the `sag` solver to speed things up.

 ```python
 # we configure the logistic regression and fit it to the encoded leaves